ypratik15/WebDevelopment2024/README.md

 Hey!
+There
-Here are the Web Development Practical of ADIT,CVM University
+Here are the Web Development Practicals of ADIT,CVM University